Quorn F.C.

+As well as the first team, Quorn operate an academy side from their Farley Way base.
+The academy features two teams which play in the English College's Football Association.
+There are also junior teams at Under 11 and Under 17 age groups.
+The Under 17s currently play in the Leicestershire Youth League, as well as the Leicestershire Midweek Floodlit Youth League.

 History

 The club was founded in 1924 by attendees of the local Wesleyan Chapel and accordingly was named Quorn Methodists F.C., changing its name in 1952.
 In 1937 the club joined the Leicestershire Senior League.
 Immediately after World War II they played in the Central Division, and then from 1948 in Division 2 after a league re-organisation.
 Quorn won this division in 1950 and then followed up by winning the first division the following season.

 Over the next fifty years the club moved up and down between the divisions on four occasions, finally cementing their place in the renamed Premier Division in the late 1990s, before claiming the league title, and with it promotion to the Midland Alliance in 2001.

 In 2003 the club was the only one at its level to sell a player to a Football League team, when Luke Varney moved to Crewe Alexandra for £50,000.

 In the 2006–07 season they finished 3rd in the Midland Alliance and, due to the expansion of the Northern Premier League First Division into two regional divisions, were therefore accepted into the Northern Premier League Division One South.
-In May 2007 the club received a £500000 windfall after Luke Varney's £2,000,000 move from Crewe to Charlton Athletic.
+In May 2007 the club received a £500,000 windfall after Luke Varney's £2,000,000 move from Crewe Alexandra to Charlton Athletic.

 In 2011 Quorn won the Westerby Cup for the first time with a 5–4 victory over Hinckley United at Walkers Stadium under the management of Lawrie Dudfield, but were relegated from the Northern Premier League Division One South during the same season.

 John Folwell was appointed as their new manager in May 2013, joining from local rivals Barrow Town.
 He resigned in January 2015 due to disagreements with the chairman.
-Two time former manager Dougie Keast was agreed to take over until the end of the 2014–15 season.
+Two time former manager Dougie Keast was agreed to take over until the end of the 2014–15 season one that Ashley white wouldn't forget scoring in the fa cup.

 Dougie Keast remained at the helm until December 2017, when former Hinckley AFC manager Carl Abbott was appointed, joining the club from Northern Premier Division Market Drayton Town.
 On Wednesday 8 May 2019 - Carl Abbott left Quorn AFC to join Evesham United FC.